 You know you can recycle cardboard boxes.
 But you might accidentally toss out other forms of recyclable packaging, like the tube of that roll of wrapping paper or molded pulp packaging (the egg carton-type packaging that often secures goods in place within their box).
 Most recycling facilities accept these along with cardboard.
-To stay on top of proper recycling, check out these short #HowDoIRecycle videos.

 With these tips, you’ll be all set to recycle your packages throughout the year.